GStreamer/gstreamer/markdown/design/scheduling.md

 If the chain based sink wants to wait for one of the pads to receive a buffer, just implement the action to perform in the chain function.
-Be aware that the action could be performed in different threads and possibly simultaneously so grab the STREAM_LOCK.
+Be aware that the action could be performed in different threads and possibly simultaneously so grab the `STREAM_LOCK`.

 # Collect pads